Jaen883/Auto-Clicker-Application/README.md

 ## Legal Disclaimer
 Please use this application responsibly and ensure compliance with the terms of use and legal guidelines applicable in your jurisdiction.

+## Pre-release Development Note: Consideration for Open-source Conversion (Not Guaranteed)
+During the pre-release development phase, it should be noted that the decision to convert the application to open-source is not guaranteed.
+While the author may consider the possibility of making the code open-source, this is subject to various factors and dependent on the feedback and reception of the application.
+The final determination regarding the open-source status of the code will be at the discretion of the author.